 UNOSSC financially manages and supports implementation of trust funds that support collaboration and piloting of South-South initiatives across the globe, namely:

-- The United Nations Fund for South-South Cooperation (UNFSSC), which was established in 1996, to promote, support and implement South-South cooperation.
+Was established in 1996, to promote, support and implement South-South cooperation.
 It constitutes a core element of the United Nations system support to Member States in their strategy to engage partners and mobilize resource for the joint implementation of innovative and transformative South-South cooperation activities.
 In recent years, 29 partners, mostly Member States, contributed to the UNFSSC through dedicated facilities to support UNOSSC platforms for South-South cooperation or for initiatives of particular relevance to the South.

 Was established in 1983 and is managed by UNOSSC on behalf of the Group of 77 (G-77).
 The PGTF provides catalytic financial support for cooperative projects carried out by three or more developing-country members of the G-77.

-The India-UN Development Partnership Fund is a dedicated facility within the United Nations Fund for South-South Cooperation (UNFSSC) established in 2017.
-It is supported and led by the Government of the Republic of India, managed by the United Nations Office for South-South Cooperation, and implemented in collaboration with the United Nations system.
+The India-UN Development Partnership Fund is a dedicated facility established in 2017 within UNFSSC.
+It is supported and led by the Government of the Republic of India, managed by UNOSSC, and implemented in collaboration with the United Nations system.
 The India-UN Development Partnership Fund supports Southern-owned and led, demand-driven, and transformational sustainable development projects across the developing world, with a focus on least developed countries and small island developing states.
 United Nations agencies implement the Funds projects in close collaboration with partnering governments.